-- Investment risk the possibility that the Fund will not receive the expected returns. - Counterparty and credit risk the possibility that other parties might fail to pay amounts due to the Fund.

-- Liquidity risk the possibility that the Fund might not have funds available to meet its commitments to make payments as they fall due. - Valuation risk the possibility that the value of an illiquid asset, when realised upon sale, differs from the valuation placed on it based on a valuer's opinion. - Market risk the possibility that financial loss might arise as a result of market movements.
-This is split into the following subsections: - Currency risk the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates. - o Interest Rate risk the risk that future cash flows will fluctuate because of changes in market interest rates. - Other Price risk the risk that the value of a financial asset will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
+- Investment Risk the possibility that the Fund will not receive the expected returns. - Counterparty and Credit Risk the possibility that other parties might fail to pay amounts due to the Fund. - Liquidity Risk the possibility that the Fund might not have funds available to meet its commitments to make payments as they fall due. - Valuation Risk the possibility that the value of an illiquid asset, when realised upon sale, differs from the valuation placed on it based on a valuer's opinion. - Market Risk the possibility that financial loss might arise as a result of market movements.
+This is split into the following subsections: - Currency Risk the risk that the fair value of future cash flows of a financial asset will fluctuate because of changes in foreign exchange rates. - o Interest Rate Risk the risk that future cash flows will fluctuate because of changes in market interest rates. - Other Price Risk the risk that the value of a financial asset will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial asset or its issuer, or factors affecting all similar financial assets traded in the market.

-Investment risk
+Investment Risk